Wednesday, 27 August 2014

 Life's evolution was affected by geologic events and by asteroid impact.

 The first living organisms are suggested to have been chemotrophic prokaryotes that can harness energy from chemical reactions where the products of volcanic activity are released into water.
-Such organisms changed our atmosphere in ways that made life possible for others which evolved later: first-breath.
+Such organisms changed our atmosphere in ways that made life possible for others which evolved later: See first-breath.

 Fossil records show that Earth's inventory of life-forms through time has been shaped, sometimes traumatically, by environmental events.

 The geological history of any planet is unique.
-Even if 'similar planets' do exist, they will differ at least as much as one person's fingerprint differs from any another's.
+Even if 'similar planets' do exist, they will differ at least as much as one person's fingerprint differs from any other's.
 This means that, if life could have appeared on another watery planet at the same time that it did on Earth (3.8 billion years ago), it would have followed different evolutionary pathways since then.
-For example, we know that only 66 million years ago, the aftermath of an asteroid strike killed all dinosaurs except those that can rest for long periods under water.
+For example, we know that, only 66 million years ago, the aftermath of an asteroid strike killed all dinosaurs except those that can rest for long periods under water.
 (Crocodilians might have survived because they are able to submerge for six hours.
-Some terrapins and snakes can do voluntary apnoea too.)
+Some terrapins and snakes can also do voluntary apnoea.)
 With most of Earth's terrestrial dinosaurs being made extinct by the asteroid, small, warm-blooded mammals suddenly had an opportunity to proliferate: The Age of Mammals had been made possible.
 This collision of K-Pg and Earth was a unique event: there was no likelihood that an asteroid of similar size was hitting an 'identical' planet at the same time somewhere else in the universe.

 It's remarkable that just one asteroid had such a fateful impact during the evolution of animals (and plants.)
 'Not long' before life first appeared, there was a period in which millions of asteroids collided with Earth.
 See: Late_heavy_bombardment